 youngsters are very energetic and motivated to solve some of the complex issues they’re facing in their community, such as a lack of medication in the hospitals, setting up an (online)

-system so all youngsters know more about the news and what’s going in their country or
+system so all youngsters know more about the news and what’s going in their country.
+Or

-how about IoT-systems to facilitate the fashion-sector?
+how about IoT systems to facilitate the fashion sector?

-We ended the day with a group-picture in the sun!
+We ended the day with a group picture in the sun!

 After a long flight and getting to know each other at mHub yesterday, we kicked off the training this morning.
-First, we set the goals for this week, which will be on a high level, but so are the students involved!
+First, we set the goals for this week, which will be at a high level, but so are the students involved!

 FOTO Edward – Tionage – Sam – Leroy

-Edward (on the left): “I’m very interested in everything that is technology and want to explore all it’s possibilities.”
+Edward (on the left): “I’m very interested in everything that is technology and want to explore all its possibilities.”